AugustinasMK/TheHashRacer/README.md

 # TheHashRacer

+## The hasher is currently under maintenance.
+Please check back later on.

 ## Introduction
 Hi and welcome to the Race.
 This is a benchmark designed for VU MIF ISI students to race their hash generators in speed and reliability.
 This program expects you to have created a C++ program that respects the requirements of [1-oji užduotis: Hash generatorius](https://github.com/blockchain-group/Blockchain-technologijos/blob/master/pratybos/1uzduotis-Hashavimas.md).
 Without further ado, LET'S GET RACING!